Cognigy/Documentation/docs/en/docs/ai/nodes/basic/question.md

 ## Question Information in Input
 <div class="divider"></div>

-When a Question is "active", meaning an answer is being waited for, information about the Question is added to the Input object.
+When a question is active, indicating that an answer is awaited, information regarding the question is added to the Input object.

 ```JSON
 "activeQuestion": {